 Avoid language that makes it difficult to understand a claim without referring to something outside the claim itself—for example, demonstratives (like “that” and “this”).
-In other words, write clearly and minimize your use of anaphora.
+In other words, write clearly and minimize anaphora.

 2 Exclude “logical language” from claims

-Argument maps represent the logical relations denoted by words like “and,” “but,” “so,” “because," etc., visually.
-These words will rarely appear in in a good map because, rather than describing an argument using English words, the best maps display the argument using color, line, and shape.
+Argument visualizations represent the logical relations denoted by words like “and,” “but,” “so,” “because," etc., visually.
+These words will rarely appear in a good argument visualization because, rather than describing an argument using English words, the best visualizations display the argument using color, line, and shape.

-Using words like "and," "but," and "therefore," frustrates the main benefit a really good map provides: the ability to quickly see exactly how the various parts of a complex argument all hang together.
-For example, we represent “A, therefore B” and "A and B” with the small map-fragments close to this text.
+Using words like "and," "but," and "therefore," undermines the benefits of visualization—the ability to quickly see exactly how the various parts of an argument all hang together.
+For example, we represent “A and B” and "A therefore B" (or "B because A") using the small diagrams near this text.

-Consider this sentence: [The moon is made of green cheese (A) and the sun is 93 million miles away (B).]
+Consider this sentence: [A] The moon is made of green cheese and [B] the sun is 93 million miles away from the earth.
 This sentence is a conjunction because it was formed by conjoining two independently complete sentences, A and B, with the word “and.”

 3 Exclude background material